cairo-book/cairo-book/src/ch202-02-segments.md

 # Segments

 Segments in memory are used to group memory addresses by their purpose.
+While the whitepaper mentions 4 segments, Cairo does not apply restrictions on the number of different types of segments.

-From the whitepaper, it addresses the following segments:
+We will be looking at the following segments:

 1. Program Segment
 2. Execution Segment
 3. User Segment
 4. Builtin Segment

-However, Cairo does not apply restrictions on the number of different types of segments.

-The reasoning behind to group these memory addresses into different segments is to..
+# Program Segment

+# Execution Segment

+# User Segment

+# Builtin Segment